hilary/hilary.github.com/source/_posts/2012-08-30-deploying-octopress-on-github.markdown

 # -*- mode: markdown -*-
 ---
 layout   : post
 title    : "repository naming for Octopress on Github" date     : 2012-08-30 10:40
 comments : true
 sharing  : true
-tldr        : While the Octopress instructions for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common. tags        : Octopress github walkthrough
+tldr     : While the Octopress instructions for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common. tags     : Octopress, github, walkthrough
 ---

 While the
 [Octopress instructions](http://octopress.org/docs/deploying/github/)
 for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common.
 I ran into it myself.
 Hopefully this post can spare some other folks hours of research and head-scratching.<!--more-->

 ## repository name